Placenta Encapsulation

 What do YOU need to do?

-• If you will be birthing with Alexandra, she will take care of everything for you, there is nothing you need to do or provide for her.
+If you will be birthing with Alexandra, she will take care of everything for you, there is nothing you need to do or provide for her.

-• If you will be birthing with another midwife at your home, you will need to let her know ahead of time that you will be having your placenta encapsulated.
+If you will be birthing with another midwife at your home, you will need to let your midwife know ahead of time that you will be having your placenta encapsulated.
 After birth, be sure that your placenta is doubled bagged in gallon sized ziploc bags and placed in your refrigerator, or a cooler surrounded with ice, within 1 hour of birth, in order to keep it cold until Alexandra can come to pick it up.

 While she is only able to serve the community of Abilene, Texas and surrounding areas with this service, if you do not live in this area, feel free to look around your city for someone who can help you.